 Follow-up care to guide you through your weight loss

 Due to in-person limitations as a result of COVID-19, virtual appointments are now available for all UM Center for Weight Management and Wellness services.
-Patients will be seen by either Dr. Kligman, Dr. Kubicki or Stacey Graham, NP as well as a dietitian.
+Patients will be seen by either Dr. Kligman, Dr. Kubicki or Stacey Graham, NP as well as Alexander Pictor, RD.
 We strongly encourage patients to schedule video and/or phone consults for all appointments.

 Please contact us at 410-328-8940 to set up a telehealth appointment.